compose-x/ecs_composex/docs/story.rst

 are directly involved in the day-to-day life of the project.

-Implementing least privileges at the heart of ECS ComposeX
+Implementing least privileges at the heart of ECS Compose-X
 ===========================================================

-One of the most important value add for a team of Cloud/DevOps engineers who have to look after an environment to use ECS ComposeX is the persistent implementation of best practices:
+One of the most important value add for a team of Cloud/DevOps engineers who have to look after an environment to use ECS Compose-X is the persistent implementation of best practices:

 * All microservices are using different sets of credentials
 * All microservices are isolated by default and allowed traffic only when explicitly permitted
 * All microservices must be defined as the consumer of a resource (DB, Queue, Table) to be granted access to it.

 There have been to many instances of breaches on AWS due to a lack of strict IAM definitions and permissions.
-Automation can solve that problem and with ECS ComposeX the effort is to constantly abide by the least privileges access principle.
+Automation can solve that problem and with ECS Compose-X the effort is to constantly abide by the least privileges access principle.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter